West Yorkshire Fire & Rescue Service: History

 The service's headquarters is at Oakroyd Hall in Birkenshaw; the hall is a grade II listed building that has housed the headquarters since 1964, when it was the headquarters for the West Riding Fire Service (WRFS).
 Previous to that, the WRFS headquarters was at Huddersfield, though its training centre had moved to Birkenshaw in 1961.

 After a number of firefighter deaths at notable fires in the 1990s (Gillender street in Bow, East London [1991] and the Sun Valley poultry factory fire in Hereford [1993]), coupled with the publishing of the Fennell Report into the King's Cross fire of 1987, WYFRS developed an incident command policy that encompassed an at-incident dynamic risk assessment and an organisational structure assessment for major fires.
 This policy was driven forward by central government and after some refinement was adopted in 1999.

-In April 2014, the service's emergency call response centre was moved from the Birkenshaw site to a location in Leeds, which also subsequently became the call centre for the South Yorkshire Fire and Rescue Service (SYFRS), in the event of a control room failure at SYFRS control in Sheffield.
+In April 2014, the service's emergency call response centre was moved from the Birkenshaw site to a location in Leeds, which also subsequently became the call centre for the South Yorkshire Fire & Rescue (SYFR), in the event of a control room failure at SYFR control in Sheffield.

 Performance

-In 2018/2019, every fire and rescue service in England and Wales was subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HIMCFRS).
-The inspection investigated how well the service performs in each of three areas.
-On a scale of outstanding, good, requires improvement and inadequate, West Yorkshire Fire and Rescue Service was rated as follows:
+Every fire and rescue service in England and Wales is periodically subjected to a statutory inspection by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
+The inspections investigate how well the service performs in each of three areas.
+On a scale of outstanding, good, requires improvement and inadequate, West Yorkshire Fire & Rescue Service was rated as follows: